 A work-related injury can have a devastating impact on your life, even beyond the immediate pain and long-term suffering you endure.
 Many injuries prevent you from working, so you are not receiving the income that your household relies upon for financial support.
 Your future employment opportunities may even be affected, as a significant absence from work may put you at a disadvantage.
 Fortunately, Virginia workers’ compensation laws are designed to protect you in the event of a workplace injury or illness, by providing different types of financial assistance.
-A knowledgeable Hampton workers’ comp lawyer can tell you more about how the following benefits may apply when you file a claim.
+A knowledgeable Hampton workers’ compensation lawyer can tell you more about how the following benefits may apply when you file a claim.

 If your injury prevents you from working for seven days or more, you may qualify for temporary disability benefits.
 The amount is the equivalent of two-thirds of your average weekly pay, though there is a ceiling on this type of benefit that is adjusted annually.
 You will not receive benefits for your first seven days out of work unless your total period of disability is more than 21 days.